Our lifeguards and lifeboat crews work together, responding to the thousands of incidents that happen every year around the coast.

 Their aim is to prevent accidents before they happen - up to 95% of their work is preventative.

-They monitor sea conditions and set up the appropriate flags, watch the people on the beach and offer safety advice both on the beach and in classrooms through our education programmes.
+They monitor sea conditions to set up the appropriate flags, watch the people on the beach and offer safety advice both on the beach and in classrooms through our education programmes.

 Our Lifeguard Induction covers seven key areas which provide new lifeguards with the information they need to carry out their work safely and effectively.